-- Run Li (rliaj@connect.ust.hk) - Please contact your TA when you have any questions and/or concerns about your homework grading.
+- Victor Yip (victory@ust.hk) - Please contact your TA when you have any questions and/or concerns about your homework grading.

 3 Prerequisite

 For MSc(ECON); FT-MBA and MBA Exchange students only.
 ECON5110 or 5130 or an approval from the instructor.